leefarley/TODO/README.md

 * Sign into AWS and navigate to the EC2 service
 * Click on the link to key pairs
 * Create a new key pair

+> The key pair will allow us to connect to the EC2 instance that is created as part of the deployment

 * Click on your username in the top right of the website and select "Security Credentials"
 * Create a new access key (Access Key ID and Secret Access Key)
 * Save the generated credentials somewhere sercure.